yashgkar/latex_report/README.md

 # latex_report
-Template for project report in latex.
+Template for project for Sandip Foundation Final Year Report in latex.